enspirit/rack-robustness/README.md

 ## Why?
 Example.

 In my opinion, Sinatra's error handling is sometimes a bit limited for real-case needs.
-So I came up with something a but Rack-ish, that allows scenarios as the following one:
+So I came up with something a bit Rack-ish, that allows scenarios as the following one:

 ```ruby
 class App < Sinatra::Base